Liturgical-Calendar/UnitTestInterface/README.md

 The web page makes use of `jQuery`, `Bootstrap`, and `Fontawesome`.

-### Some notes about the Unit Test server at https://github.com/Liturgical-Calendar/LiturgicalCalendarAPI/blob/development/LitCalTestServer.php
+### Some notes about the Unit Test server

+The websocket server is at https://github.com/Liturgical-Calendar/LiturgicalCalendarAPI/blob/development/LitCalTestServer.php.

 The main logic for the Unit Test server is at https://github.com/Liturgical-Calendar/LiturgicalCalendarAPI/blob/development/LitCalHealth.php.